Swanson-Hysell-Group/2025_Ordovician_review/README.md

 # The causes and consequences of Ordovician cooling

-This repository contains data and code associated with an invited review manuscript that has been submitted to *Annual Review of Earth and Planetary Sciences* for volume 53 to be published in 2025.
+This repository contains data and code associated with an invited review manuscript being submitted to *Annual Review of Earth and Planetary Sciences* for volume 53 to be published in 2025.

 Bergmann, K.D.<sup>1</sup><sup>\*</sup>, Macdonald, F.A.<sup>2</sup><sup>\*</sup>, and Swanson-Hysell, N.L.<sup>3</sup><sup>\*</sup> (2025) The causes and consequences of Ordovician cooling, *Annual Review of Earth and Planetary Sciences*.